criteo/criteo-api-java-sdk/sdks/retailmedia_preview/docs/DisplayAuctionMinBidRequest.md

 # DisplayAuctionMinBidRequest

-represents the list of creatives and respective product IDs to compute min bid for.
+Represents the list of creatives and respective product IDs to compute min bid for.

 ## Properties